kubedb/cli/docs/guides/mongodb/monitoring/using-coreos-prometheus-operator.md

 > New to KubeDB?
 Please start [here](/docs/guides/README.md).

 # Using Prometheus (CoreOS operator) with KubeDB

 This tutorial will show you how to monitor KubeDB databases using Prometheus via [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator).

 ## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.

-Please note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+Note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Deploy CoreOS-Prometheus Operator

-#### In RBAC enabled cluster
+### In RBAC enabled cluster

 If RBAC *is* enabled, Run the following command to prepare your cluster for this tutorial:

 ```console